-You are expected to have completed Jazz singing courses at levels 1, 2, 3, or be able to demonstrate equivalent experience and ability.
-You will have a good understanding of jazz music and protocols, and a sound singing technique.
+You are expected to have completed an advanced course.
+New students should demonstrate at audition equivalent jazz experience and ability.
+You will have a good understanding of this style of music, and jazz protocols, and a sound singing technique.

 How will I be taught, and will there be any work outside the class?

-Warm up together and technical exercises.
-Demonstrations by your tutor and accompanist, and/or sample cd's or internet.
+Warm ups and technical exercises.
+Demonstrations by your tutor and accompanist, and/or sample cd's or internet sources.
 Solo performances with constructive criticism from your tutor and classmates.
 Sharing ideas and good practice.
-Research and preparation will take time outside of the sessions.

 Are there any other costs?
 Is there anything I need to bring?

-The tutor will provide songs for study, but in order to meet your own expectations you are encouraged to bring songs of your own choice.
-You will therefore need to acquire charts or sheet music.
+The tutor will provide songs for study, and you are encouraged to bring songs of your own choice.
+You will therefore need occasionally to buy or acquire sheet music and chord charts.